nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find based on name.
+1. User requests to find a person using the keywords.
-2. System displays a list of person who have the name.
+2. System displays a list of persons whose fields matches the keywords.

    Use case ends.